A-Shah-ctrl/RecipeGenerator/README.md

 pursuits by making the cooking process both efficient and enjoyable.
 We aim to develop an Encoder Decoder based Recurrent Neural Network that can suggest recipes based on ingredients provided.

+The repo contains the necessary codes required for data formatting and running the model.
+The repo also contains the Final Report outlining the steps we took to design, validate, and test this model.
+The results and the future steps are also included in the report.

+Under advisement of the CSC413H5 course coordinator, the report was submitted for the 'More than Marks Contest.'
+The statement document contains a brief summary of the project's motivation, some background research, and its scope.
+Overall, the document provides a holistic view of the project and its purpose.

 # Authors
 Ashka Shah and Afnan Rahman